agus-biondi/help-my-csv-is-too-big/project_documents/design_document.md

 ## 2. Top Questions to Resolve in Review

-*List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

 1. Will S3 be the only service required to query the file, or will I need another service to query the file once it's been uploaded?
-2.
-3.

 ## 3. Use Cases

-*This is where we work backwards from the customer and define what our customers would like to do (and why).
-You may also include use cases for yourselves, or for the organization providing the product to customers.*

 U1. *As a user, I want to be able to upload a csv to the service.
 I also want to be able to specify what delimiter my file is using.*